Table of contents

 Act: In this stage, we learn from the result obtained.

-15. What is three-point estimation?
+20. What is a three-point estimation?

 In the three-point estimation technique, based on past experience, three values are initially produced for every task.